Supporting Your Piano Playing Journey

 I used to think that if scales were removed from the syllabus, many would stop teaching and learning them.
 I’ve changed my mind.
 In the many countries that make little use of graded exams, students still learn scales, sight reading, aural skills and music theory.

-Here, an inexperienced teacher will look at the exam syllabus, note the scales that are required, and assume this matches typical expectations at each level.
-So long as this appears to work, they are likely to continue relying on the syllabus as their curriculum, basically “teaching to the test”.
+Here, by way of contrast, many a teacher will look at the exam syllabus, note the scales that are required, and assume this matches typical expectations at each level.
+The syllabus is written by experts, right?
+And so long as this approach appears to work (i.e. leads to good exam results) they are likely to continue relying on the syllabus as their whole curriculum, basically “teaching to the test”.
 This is clearly far from ideal.

 Take the syllabus away, and it seems to me unlikely that many will simply conclude that scales are a pointless waste of time, however.
-Instead, teachers will have to think for themselves about their value and importance, as happens elsewhere in the world, and will have the pedagogic freedom to introduce them in a progressive, musically relevant and enduring, cumulative way.
+Instead, teachers will have to think for themselves about their value and importance, as happens in pedagogy elsewhere around the world, and will have the freedom to introduce all aspects of technique in a more progressive, musically relevant and enduring, cumulative way.

 The same of course applies to studies, sight-reading skills, improvisation, to music theory and all the other core elements of musical learning, many of which Aitken touches on in his letter to Music Teacher.